IAMconsortium/nomenclature/doc/source/user_guide/model-mapping.rst

 1. Defining a list of model native regions under the key *native_regions* that are to be selected (and usually uploaded) from an IAM result.
 This also serves as an implicit exclusion list for model native regions, since only explicitly mentioned regions are selected.
-Any region that not mentioned in *native_regions* will cause an error unless explicitly named in the *exclude_regions* section.
+Any region not mentioned in *native_regions* will cause an error unless explicitly named in the *exclude_regions* section.
 This to avoid accidentally forgetting a region.
 2. Allowing for renaming of model native regions.
 3. Defining how model native regions should be aggregated to common regions.